ostix360/ikigai.games/README.md

 You can use the RAG model to retrieve information from a pdf for example.

+The chunking part is now specific to french but other language can be added.

 The memory only accept text for now.

 It compute the similarity between the text in prompt and the memory retrieved.